shadsplan/linux/notes/lpi/short_notes.md

 ## Chapter 8.
 Users and Groups
 - Each user has a unique login name and an associated numeric user ID.
 Users can belong to one or more groups, each of which also has a unique name and an associated numeric identifier.
 The primary purpose of these identifiers is to establish ownership of various system resources (e.g., files) and permissions for accessing them.
-- A user’s name and ID are defined in the /etc/passwd file, which also contains other information about the user.
-A user’s group memberships are defined by fields in the /etc/passwd and /etc/group files.
+- A user's name and ID are defined in the /etc/passwd file, which also contains other information about the user.
+A user's group memberships are defined by fields in the /etc/passwd and /etc/group files.
 A further file, /etc/shadow, which can be read only by privileged processes, is used to separate the sensitive password information from the publicly available user information in /etc/passwd.

 ## Chapter 17.
 Access Control Lists
 From version 2.6 onward, Linux supports ACLs.
 ACLs extend the traditional UNIX file permissions model, allowing file permissions to be controlled on a per-user and per-group basis.